-I became fascinated with statistics because of baseball and fantasy football.
+My fascination with statistics began with baseball and fantasy football.
 Sam Ventura, Max Horowitz, and myself are developing new, and reproducible, advanced metrics for the NFL.
+Along with other PhD students, I started a Statistics in Sports Reading and Research Group.
 As an undergrad, I was a founding member of the Carnegie Mellon Sports Analytics club.

 I’m also a member of our department’s Teaching Statistics research group.